 Comprehensive Overview

-To address the specific example of "1 4/5/6" and turn it into a simplified fraction, it's important to first clarify its intended meaning.
-Given the ambiguous notation, there are a few possible interpretations.
+To address the specific example of "1 4/5/6" and turn it into a simplified fraction, don't forget to first clarify its intended meaning.
+Which means given the ambiguous notation, there are a few possible interpretations.
 We'll explore the most likely scenarios and then provide the appropriate methods for simplification.

 Interpretation 1: Mixed Number with a Fraction in the Numerator